wikimatze/wikimatze.de/_posts/2014-03-13-deploying-padrino-applications-on-heroku.md

 I was always asking myself how I can use cloud services like [heroku](http://www.heroku.com/) to deploy Padrino applications without having an own server.

-In this post I'm going to show you how you can a simple "Hello Padrino" app on heroku.ones without and ones with database interactions.
+In this post I'm going to show you how you can a simple "Hello Padrino" app on heroku - ones without and ones with database interactions.